-If all else fails, then try coating your bird feed in hot sauce or chilli powder – it’s also a cheaper solution.
+If all else fails, then try coating your bird feed in hot sauce or chilli powder, like the Flaming Squirrel Hot Sauce which is specifically made for birds – it’s also a cheaper solution.
 While birds can’t taste these things, your squirrels won’t be coming back for a free meal in a hurry.

 Storing Food For Squirrels